-DDSN places a strong emphasis on the more cost effective services provided to consumers living with family members rather than costly out-of-home residential services.
+DDSN places a strong emphasis on the more cost-effective services provided to consumers living with family members rather than costly out-of-home residential services.
 This graph reflects the number of persons per 100,000 general population receiving in-home family support services and out-of-home residential services.
-Compared to the national average, DDSN serves 83% more persons with less expensive in-home family supports.
-Despite South Carolina's comparatively weak economy this service delivery strategy has enabled DDSN to serve proportionately more persons with disabilities than are served in other states.
+Compared to the National average, DDSN serves 38% more persons with less expensive in-home family supports.
+Utilization of this service delivery strategy has enabled DDSN to serve proportionately more persons with disabilities than are served in other states.